mendix/docs/content/appstore/app-services/translation.md

 ### 3.2 In the Developer Portal

-Alternatively, you can add or update LicenseToken as a constant in the [Developer Portal](/developerportal/deploy/environments-details).
+If you deploy your app in the cloud, configure the license token in the Developer Portal:

-Before you deploy your app, configure the app **Constants** in the deployment package.
+* Before you deploy your app, configure the app **Constants** in the deployment package

 ![licensetoken-cloudportal](attachments/translation/licensetoken-cloudportal.png)

-If you have already deployed your app, change the existing **LicenseToken** constant value on the **Model Options** tab and restart the app:
+* If you have already deployed your app, change the existing **LicenseToken** constant value on the **Model Options** tab and restart the app

 ![licensetoken-envdetails](attachments/translation/licensetoken-envdetails.png)